-Prerequisites for the installation of GLoBES
+A.1 Prerequisites for installation of GLoBES

-Besides the usual things such as a working libc, you need to have
+Besides the usual things like a working libc you need to have

+'''

+gcc The GNU compiler collection

+gcc.gnu.org

-- gcc The GNU compiler collection gcc.gnu.org - GSL The GNU Scientific Library www.gnu.org/software/gsl/
+GSL The GNU Scientific Library

+www.gnu.org/software/gsl/

+'''

-The library libglobes should in principle compile with any ANSI C/C++ compiler, but the globes binary uses the argp facility of glibc to parse its command line options.
-However, on platforms where argp is lacking GLoBES has replacement code, thus it should also work there.
+The library libglobes should in principle compile with any C/C++ compiler but the globes binary uses the argp facility of glibc to parse its command line options.
+However, on platforms where argp is lacking, GLoBES has replacement code, thus it should also work there.
+GLoBES is, however, using the C99 standard in order to handle complex numbers, but that is the only feature of C99 used.

-All those libraries are also available as rpm's from the various distributors of GNU/Linux, see their web sites for downloads.
+GSL is also available as rpm's from the various distributors of GNU/Linux, see their web sites for downloads.
 Chances are that gcc and GSL are already part of your installation.
-For building GLoBES from source, however, not only working libaries for above packages are needed but also the headers, especially for GSL.
-Depending on your installation, eg. on RedHat/Fedora, of GSL this may require to additionally install a rpm-package named gsl-devel.
-If GSL has been installed from the tar-ball as provided by gnu.org no problems should occur.
-Furthmore you need a working make to build and install GLoBES.
+For building GLoBES from source, however, not only working libraries for the above packages are needed, but also the headers, especially for GSL.
+For some installations of GSL, eg. on RedHat/Fedora, this may require to additionally install a rpm-package named gsl-devel.
+If GSL has been installed from the tar-ball as provided by gnu.org, no problems should occur.
+Furthermore you need a working make to build and install GLoBES.

-Installation Instructions
+A.2 Installation Instructions

 GLoBES follows the standard GNU installation procedure.
-To compile GLoBES you will need gcc.
-After unpacking the distribution the Makefiles can be prepared using the configure command, make
+To compile GLoBES you will need an ANSI C-compiler.
+After unpacking the distribution, the Makefiles can be prepared using the configure command, make